Images Depict Mature Plants

 Juniper Grey Owl Shrubs for Sale Online

-Grey Owl Juniper Shrubs are a very hardy juniper plant that is capable of withstanding a variety of harsh weather conditions including Salt Spray.
-The foliage is dark green with a light grayish-green mixture with arching branches.
+Grey Owl Juniper Shrubs are very hardy juniper plants that are capable of withstanding a variety of harsh weather conditions including Salt Spray.
+The foliage is dark green with a light silvery blue hues they make this shrub appear uniquely grey.
+The plants' unique coloring paired with its arching branches make it ideal for a wide range of yard projects.

 Follow these recommended care and planting instructions to let your Grey Owl Juniper grow happy and healthy for years to come.